flytbase/flytdocs/source/docs/FlytPOD/FlytPOD_Quickstart.rst

     Click :ref:`here<Gain_tuning>` to know more about Gain tuning.

-33. Congratulations !!!
+33. Congratulations!
 You have successfully configured FlytPOD with your drone.
 You are now ready to fly.
-34. At this stage the RGB LED should be breathing blue / green.
-Assuming that you have the props removed, try to ARM system and test rc transmitter.
+34. At this stage the RGB LED should blink blue / green.
+Assuming that you have the props removed, try to ARM the system and test rc transmitter.
-35. For sferty you can check if the response of pitch and roll commands is as desirable.
+35. For safety you can check if the response of pitch and roll commands is as desirable.
 36. Now you can connect any additional sensors to FlytPOD.
 37. Please go through the :ref:`cautions for flying with FlytPOD <First_Principles>` and :ref:`First flight with FlytPOD<First_Flight>` sections before you proceed with flying your drone.
 38. Make sure you understand all the :ref:`Safety guidelines<Safety_Guidelines>` before you fly.